-Students who elect defer their admission must ALSO submit the Spring 2023 Enrollment & Travel Plan form in accessVIS to notify us of their plans, so their SEVIS record and I-20 can be updated accordingly.Can I do the entire Spring 2023 semester remotely from my home country?
+Students who elect to defer their admission must ALSO submit the Spring 2023 Enrollment & Travel Plan form in accessVIS to notify us of their plans so their SEVIS record and I-20 can be updated accordingly.Can I do the entire Spring 2023 semester remotely from my home country?

 Yes.
 From an immigration standpoint, students that are not yet in F-1 status can study remotely full-time or part-time while outside of the US, as F-1 status requirements would not apply.
 It is only once a student has been admitted to the US in F-1 or J-1 status, that enrollment requirements would apply.

 New students who wish to study remotely from their home country for the Spring 2023 semester should inform their respective admitting office of their intentions to defer their F-1 program to Fall 2023, AND submit the Spring 2023 Enrollment & Travel Plan form in accessVIS so VIS can update their SEVIS record and I-20 accordingly.

 By deferring your F-1 program (arrival), you have the ability to begin your studies at SBU while allowing more time to secure a visa before coming to the US for Fall 2023 in F-1 status.

 Can I have an extension for submitting the health forms?To ensure a healthy and safe campus community, if you plan to enroll in at least one in-person class, live on campus, or access in-person services or facilities on Stony Brook’s campuses, you are required to comply with mandatory immunization requirements.